sighupio/fury-getting-started/fury-on-eks/README.md

 5. (optional) Deploy additional modules of the Fury distribution
 6. Teardown of the environment

 > ⚠️ AWS **charges you** to provision the resources used in this tutorial.
-You should be charged only a few dollars.
-> 💸 But we are not responsible for any costs that incur.
+You should be charged only a few dollars, but we are not responsible for any costs that incur.
 >
 > ❗️ **Remember to stop all the instances by following all the steps listed in the teardown phase.**
 >